Rishthegreat/Notes/School/Unit 7 - Natural Selection.md

 #### What is a species?
 - Biologists
-	- Species are groups of interbreeding natural populations that are reproductively isolated from other such groups
+	- Species are groups of interbreeding natural populations that are reproductively isolated ([[Reproductive Isolation]]) from other such groups
 		- However, if 2 groups are separated by a physical barrier, but could mate if barrier was not present, they would still be considered the same species
 - Ecologists
 	- A species is a set of organisms adapted to a particular set of resources in the environment